-This final year integrates advanced musicianship studies with an investigation of 20th century musical materials.
-Students sing atonal melodies and dictation in two, three, and four parts.
-Fluency in five clefs is demonstrated through the performance of Bach chorales in open score and sight-transposition of orchestral scores.
-Emphasis is also placed on rhythmic notation and the mastery of polyrhythms.
+This course integrates advanced musicianship studies with an investigation of 20th-century musical materials.
+Students sing atonal melodies and dictation in two and more parts.
+Fluency in five clefs (treble, bass, alto, tenor, and soprano) is demonstrated through performance of Bach chorales in open score and sight-transposition of orchestral scores.
+Rhythmic notation and polyrhythms are also featured.

 For students who have missed a class because of a scheduled conflict, who need extra help, or who want more focused work, the Music Theory Department offers 20-30 minute one-on-one tutoring sessions on Saturdays.
 If you are interested in signing up for a tutoring session please contact Lisa Fujita.